ardnew/softusb/examples/fifo-hal/cdc-acm/README.md

 The FIFO HAL supports hot-plugging:

 - Each device creates a unique subdirectory (`device-{uuid}/`)
-- The host polls the bus directory for new device subdirectories
+- The host polls the `{bus-directory}` for new device subdirectories
-- Devices can connect/disconnect independently
+- Devices signal connection/disconnection via the `connection` FIFO
-- Multiple devices can be connected sequentially
+- Multiple devices can be connected independently

 ---